instructor-ai/instructor/docs/blog/posts/migrating-to-uv.md

 ## Why we migrated to uv

-One of the main reasons we migrated to uv was to make local development easier.
-Poetry is great but we wanted to benefit from the features that uv provided such as
+We recently migrated to uv from poetry because we wanted to benefit from it's many features such as

 - Easier dependency management with automatic caching built in
 - Significantly faster CI/CD compared to poetry, especially when we use the `caching` functionality provided by the Astral team